cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - The most common model constallations and field mappings should be described with the least effort.
 This is achieved by using proper default values for many options, so you can leave out these declarations in most cases.
 - It should be possible to implement plausibility checks on the DVPD
 - It must be maintainable with a text editor
-   - human readable and arrangable to support readablity
+   - human readable and arrangable to support readability
    - Copy/paste friendly = structure prevents accidential copy of critical properties
 - Nearly free from conventions according naming and structure in sources and targets
    - Conventions can still be enforced or applied by the toolchain (Modelling tool, Generators, code validators)